Qodana

 How To Fix Common TypeScript Issues With Qodana

 Most TypeScript projects already run ESLint with @typescript-eslint.
-That covers a lot: explicit any, floating promises, non-null assertions, and more.
+That covers a lot, including explicit any, floating promises, non-null assertions, and more.
 If your linting setup is solid, you’re catching the obvious issues in the editor before code review.

-Here are five TypeScript issues worth addressing, organized by what ESLint handles and where it runs out of scope.
+Here are four TypeScript issues worth addressing, organized by what ESLint handles well and where it runs out of scope.

 Implicit any spreading through your codebase

-ESLint’s no-explicit-any catches places where you write any.
-It doesn’t track what happens when any enters your codebase from external sources, such as from response.json(), a third-party library without types, or an untyped import.
-Once an externally-typed any value enters your code, it propagates silently through property accesses and function calls.
-ESLint’s no-unsafe-* rules can catch this, but only if you’re using @typescript-eslint/recommended-type-checked, which requires type-aware linting and is significantly less common than the standard recommended config.
+ESLint’s no-explicit-any catches places where you write any, but it doesn’t track what happens when any enters your codebase from external sources, such as from response.json(), a third-party library without types, or an untyped import.
+Once an any from an untyped boundary enters your code, it propagates silently through property accesses and function calls. typescript-eslint’s no-unsafe-assignment, no-unsafe-member-access, and no-unsafe-return do catch these cases, but only under type-aware linting, which is opt-in and adds the cost of a full type-check to every lint run.

 const res = await fetch(`/api/users/${id}`);